 Q: When and where will Chicago Fringe be?

-A: Chicago Fringe historically takes place Labor Day weekend and the following weekend in the Jefferson Park neighborhood.
+A: Chicago Fringe historically takes place Labor Day weekend in the Jefferson Park neighborhood.

 Q: How many shows will be in the festival?